"I'm human! She's just a pissy cloud!"

 - The White Wolf game line Scion makes use of the Titans as enemies; here portrayed as various primordial or elemental concepts (like darkness, or fire, or fertility) existing as semi-conscious entities the size of entire dimensions.
 The Titans, being so alien as to not be able to interact directly with the world in any meaningful way, create various Avatars to deal with problems.
 This is how the plot explains the existence of multiple primordial titan stories from different pantheons (Surtr, the Norse fire giant king, and Prometheus being two titans associated with fire are actually two Avatars of the Greater Titan of Fire, Muspellheim).
 Suffice to say, the literal avatars of fire or light or water are extremely powerful.
 Also, if one successfully KILLS one (actual death, not just reforming-later-death) it irrevocably alters the nature of the concept represented by the Avatar.
 Killing the Frost Giant Ymir wasn't a great idea as it caused the Ice Age to instantly end and flooded most of the world.

 - In another White Wolf game, Exalted, you have the Primordials, titanic beings that created the setting.
-Each one doesn't truly exist as a whole, but they have Joutens, which range from Worldbody Joutens, such as the Demon City which is exactly what is sounds like, and Humaniform Joutens, also exactly what it looks like, each of which is an incarnation of their self-hood.
-Further down, you have their whole hierarchy of souls, a Fetich Soul and its peers the other Third Circle Souls, which are themselves made of souls, Second Circle, and those have minion souls, First Circles.
+Each one doesn't truly exist as a whole, but they have Jouten, which range from Worldbody Jouten, such as the Demon City which is exactly what it sounds like, to Humaniform Jouten, also exactly what it looks like, each of which is an incarnation of their self-hood.
+Further down, you have their whole hierarchy of souls, a Fetich Soul and its peers the other Third Circle Souls, which are themselves made of souls, Second Circle, and those have minions - which aren't souls - First Circles.
 Kill a First Circle, there is more where that came from.
 Kill a Second Circle, that will make the Primordial hurt.
 Kill a Third Circle, you change the nature of the Primordial.
 Kill the Fetich Soul and you totally destroy the Primordial.
 However, it will then reform into something else, which can be very bad, such as was the case with the Lidless Eye That Sees when its Fetich was killed, becoming the Abhorent Prophet Unimagined, who fell into a deep slumber and cannot be reawakened or he will permanently bind everything to the future he sees.

 - Demons in Feng Shui are the same way.
 Killing one only sends him back to the Underworld, though if one kills a demon in the Underworld, then the death is permanent.